oumi-ai/oumi/CONTRIBUTING.md

 ## Prerequisites

-To set up the development environment on your local machine, clone the repository ("git clone https://github.com/oumi-ai/oumi") and run the following commands below inside the 'oumi' folder.
+To set up the development environment on your local machine, clone the repository (`git clone https://github.com/oumi-ai/oumi`) and run the following commands below inside the 'oumi' folder.

 1\.
 Install the dependencies needed for testing and linting the code: